adamency/macos-jailbreak/README.md

 - In `Menu Title`: Type the exact string seen (i.e. capital case, special characters, etc... must all correspond exactly) in the menu bar for your selected item.
 - In `Keyboard Shortcut`: Click on the black box and type your desired shortcut

+*NB: To go down a specific menu (to prevent selecting another menu item also called Zoom), we must use the keyword `->`.*

 By default, this will apply to all applications.
 If you want it to apply only to a specific application, simply click on the `Application` picker and replace the choice "All Applications" with the one you desire.

 ### Open System Settings with `Cmd+Shift+,`

+The System Settings is actually a menu item present for every app on the apple icon, which thus allows us to open it via a keyboard shortcut no matter which app is currently focused.

+**Menu Item Path: `System Settings...`**

 It is necessary to add the `...` as this is what is shown in the Menu Bar.